CU Boulder and members of the Canvas community have begun to develop enhancements designed to expand existing Canvas functionality.

-This browser enhancement allows teachers to export all rubric scores for a single assignment to a spreadsheet.
+This browser enhancement allows teachers to export all rubric scores and ratings for a single assignment to a spreadsheet.
 This is useful if you wish to analyze how students are performing on individual rubric criteria.

 To use, first install TamperMonkey using your preferred browser, and then visit the Export Rubric Scores source page.
 TamperMonkey will detect that you are trying to install this script and open an information panel.
 Click “Install” to proceed.

 Once installed, open Speedgrader for an assignment that uses a rubric (learn more: How do I add a rubric to an assignment?).
 In the toolbar at the top, click Export Rubric Scores, then wait for the file to download.
 This could take several seconds depending on how many students are in the course.